averyby/ImageGallery/README.md

-# my-webpack-config
+# Image Gallery
-This is a boilerplate project working as a starter using webpack.
+This is a image viewer project.

-Here are some guidelines on how to put this project into use.

 To get started, cd into the project root directory, then `npm install` to install dependencies.